 If outpatient management is possible, arrange for follow-up with a primary care practitioner within 24 hours.

 Pharmacologic therapy consists mainly of empiric antibiotics awaiting results of diagnostic studies.

 Taking into consideration each patient's characteristics and risk factors, a narrow differential diagnosis can be established and help tailor therapy to the most likely organism and prevent overuse of anti-microbe therapy.

-A literature review by Wang et al indicated that in HIV-infected patients with P jiroveci pneumonia, early adjunctive corticosteroid treatment may lead to a mortality risk 0.55 times lower than that in patients who do not receive the adjunctive therapy.
+A meta-analysis by Wang et al indicated that in HIV-infected patients with P jiroveci pneumonia, early adjunctive corticosteroid treatment may lead to a 0.55 times reduced risk of mortality compared with patients who do not receive the adjunctive therapy.

 Optimization of treatment of the underlying immunocompromise is a first approach to prevention of pneumonia in immunocompromised individuals.
 This includes HAART, chemo and radiation therapy, and other measures depending on the type of immunocompromise.

 However, despite optimal therapy, prevention of opportunistic and endemic pulmonary infections can be difficult.

 Vaccination against pneumococcal and influenza, as well as prophylaxis against bacteria, viruses, and fungi, are other methods of prevention.

 In rheumatologic disorders in which corticosteroids and/or immunomodulators such as TNF-inhibitors play a role in symptom control, the optimization of the level of immunosuppression is as important as prophylaxis against microbial infection.